MythBusters: Cast

-The series had two interns, dubbed "Mythterns": Discovery Channel contest winner Christine Chamberlain and viewer building contest-winner Jess Nelson.
+The series had two interns, dubbed "Mythterns": Discovery Channel contest winner Christine Chamberlain and viewer building-contest winner Jess Nelson.
 During the first season, the program featured segments with folklorist Heather Joseph-Witham, who explained the origins of certain myths, and other people who had first-hand experience with the myths being tested, but those elements were phased out early in the series.

 The MythBusters commonly consulted experts for myths or topics for which they needed assistance.
 These topics included firearms, for which they mostly consulted Lt.
 Al Normandy of the South San Francisco Police Department, and explosives, for which they consulted retired FBI explosives expert Frank Doyle and Sgt.
 J.D.
 Nelson of the Alameda County Sheriff's Office.
 The MythBusters often asked other people, such as those supplying the equipment being tested, what they knew about the myth under investigation.
 When guests were on the show, the MythBusters generally consulted them or included them in the experiments.

 Episodes

 No consistent system was used for organizing MythBusters episodes into seasons.
 The program has never followed a typical calendar of on- and off-air periods.
 The official MythBusters website lists episodes by year.
-However, Discovery sells DVD sets for "seasons", which sometimes follow the calendar year and sometimes do not.
-In addition, Discovery and retail stores also sell "collections" which divide up the episodes in a different way; each collection has about 10 or 12 episodes from various seasons.
+Discovery sells DVD sets for "seasons", which sometimes follow the calendar year and sometimes do not.
+Discovery and retail stores sell "collections", which divide up the episodes in a different way.
+Each collection has about 10 to 12 episodes from various seasons.

 The following table is organized according to year of first broadcast.

 Format

 Each MythBusters episode focuses typically on two or more popular beliefs, Internet rumors, or other myths.
 Many of the myths are on mechanical effects as portrayed in live-action films and television of fictional incidents.
 The list of myths tested by the series is compiled from many sources, including the personal experiences of cast and crew, as well as fan suggestions, such as those posted on the Discovery Channel online MythBusters forums.

 Occasionally, episodes are produced in which some or all of the myths are related by theme, such as pirates or sharks, and occasionally these are dubbed as "[Theme] Special" episodes.
 As of May 2009, four myths have required such extensive preparation and testing that they had entire episodes devoted solely to them, and four specials have been double-length.
-Several episodes (including the 2006 Holiday Special) have included the building of Rube Goldberg machines.
+Several episodes, including the 2006 Holiday Special, have included the building of Rube Goldberg machines.
 Before a myth is introduced by the hosts, a myth-related drawing is made on a blueprint.
 After the hosts introduce the myth, a comical video explaining the myth is usually shown.